CORP: Closed-Form One-shot Representation-Preserving Structured Pruning for Transformers: Related Work

-\paragraph{Hessian-based.} Post-training quantization also leverages second-order information.
-GPTQ \cite{frantar_gptq_2023} uses a Hessian approximation to minimize quantization error.
-OBC \cite{frantar_optimal_2023} unifies pruning and quantization under a second-order framework.
-These methods operate at the weight level and do not address structured sparsity or representation recovery.

-\paragraph{Activation-based.} Recent work highlights the role of activation statistics.
-SmoothQuant \cite{xiao_smoothquant_2024} rescales activations to reduce outliers.
-AWQ \cite{lin_awq_2024} uses activation magnitude to identify important channels.
-These methods show that activations capture functional importance more directly than weights.
-This observation motivates activation-guided criteria under post-training and one-shot constraints.
-However, existing activation-based methods do not study structured pruning or explicit preservation of internal representations.
+Recent work highlights the role of activation statistics.
+SmoothQuant~\cite{xiao_smoothquant_2024} rescales activations to reduce outliers, and AWQ~\cite{lin_awq_2024} uses activation magnitude to identify important channels.
+Olica \cite{he2025olica} performs efficient structured pruning using data-driven importance scores without fine-tuning, but does not explicitly compensate for the resulting representation error.
+This motivates activation-guided criteria under post-training and one-shot constraints.
+We use the term \emph{one-shot pruning} to denote a strict post-training setting where compression is performed in a single pass, without any fine-tuning or iterative optimization.